covergirlszn/Cafe-Menu/README.md

  center a div with margin auto settings

  sorry since when could you use an url to change a background image???

+ WHAT DOES SPACEBAR MEAN IN CSS SCHOOL OF PARENTING???